eclipse-kura/kura/README.md

 #### Build scripts

-Alternatively you can use the build scripts available in the root directory.
+Alternatively, you can use the build scripts available in the root directory.

 ```bash
 ./build-all.sh